 Yesterday’s comments on Midnight in Paris constitute the last movie review type thing I’ll post to Steel White Table.
 About a week from now, I’ll be done with this blog altogether.
 Probably.
 Anyhow, if you really can’t stand missing out on what movies I’ve been watching, I offer you my two big movie lists available through the Internet Movie Database.

 The 1st Saturday of May is Free Comic Book Day (May 7th this year – 2011), where particpating stores provide free comics, in addition to so social activities like a BBQ, prizes, etc.

 Love in The Time of Cholera (translated from Spanish by Edith Grossman) is the first book I’ve read by Gabriel García Márquez.
-It’s a masterfully written love story that I just diminished by calling it a love story because it … Continue reading